-- Can prevent the look of seams by building longer casts
+- Can prevent the look of seams by building longer casts.

-- When sealed properly, they are heat resistant
+- When sealed properly, they are heat resistant.

-- Appearance can improve with age—concrete develops a worn patina with time
+- Appearance can improve with age—concrete develops a worn patina with time.

 - Concrete countertops require maintenance.
 It’s recommended they be re-sealed every quarter, but in my experience, they really need resealing every month.
-For me, personally, this was a deal breaker and why I chose not to do concrete countertops again (spoiler alert: I’m a low-maintenance kind of chef)
+(For me, personally, this was a deal-breaker and why I chose not to do concrete countertops again.
+Spoiler alert: I’m a low-maintenance kind of chef).

 - Stains can easily occur and are difficult to remove.
-Here’s how to remove stains from concrete counters
+Here’s how to remove stains from concrete counters.

-- Concrete can crack—but (pro!) the cracks are repairable usually
+- Concrete can crack, but (pro!) – the cracks are usually repairable.

 Stainless Steel Countertops

-Stainless steel countertops are made out of a mix of elements that include iron, carbon, and aluminum along with many other elements.
+Stainless steel counters are made out of a mix of elements that include iron, carbon, and aluminum along with many other elements.
 Manufacturers custom design each countertop to fit the size and style that the consumer wants.

-- Easy to clean – just mix warm water and dishwasher detergent in your sink and scrub it on your counters for a clean countertop
+- Easy to clean – just mix warm water and dishwasher detergent in your sink and scrub it on your counters for a clean countertop.

-- Low maintenance – counters do not need to be resealed as other tops do
+- Low maintenance – counters do not need to be resealed as other tops do.

-- Completely non-porous and anti-bacterial
+- Completely non-porous and anti-bacterial.

-- Easily Scratched and dented—while stainless steel counters are durable for the long haul, denting and scratching will occur
+- Easily scratched and dented.
+While stainless steel counters are durable for the long haul, denting and scratching will occur.

-- Fingerprints and other smudges are easily seen and show up frequently
+- Fingerprints and other smudges are easily seen and show up frequently.

 How much is a stainless steel countertop?